pgonzalezalv/lingi2401-report/report.md

 ## 2018-12-06 ##

 No reactions on the issue and I haven't found a way to contact anyone from the repository directly for the moment.
-About the IRC channel, I have found a [clue](https://superuser.com/questions/106965/how-do-i-identify-with-services-on-irc) on how to register for an account.
+About the IRC channel, I have found a [clue][superuser] on how to register for an account.
 I have the impression I am on a quest right now, with many obstacles on the way.
 Basically I did the following steps:

 * connect to the Mozilla IRC server;
 * asked for help to NickServ, a robot, with `\msg NickServ help` and with `msg NickServ Help REGISTER`.
 It told me to use the command `\msg NickServ REGISTER password email` to register for an account;